stevavoliajvar/stop_cloudflare/PEOPLE.md

+"Browsing the internet with TOR, I can now confirm I am familiar with all of Cloudflare CAPTCHA images to the point of vomit" by [reuvenim](https://twitter.com/reuvenim/status/1275966019371020290)

 "Would we tolerate NBC or Netflix airing racist ads?
 Nope.
 Would it be censorship if they refused to air such ads?
 Nope.
 Then why do we tolerate protecting and delivering content for racist websites? 🤔 Sell your $NET - send a message to RacistInChief!" by [phyzonloop](https://twitter.com/phyzonloop/status/1275956834189393922)

 "This is futile, trust me.
 If you find who's hosting, you contact the host.
 The host takes them down.
 They move to another host, which is easy to do.
 They're still hiding behind Cloudflare, so you can't find out who the new host is.
 Rinse.
 Repeat.
 RacistInChief" by [phyzonloop](https://twitter.com/phyzonloop/status/1275943066042535936)